EroFame

 eroFame is a trade convention for the erotic market.
 Today, eroFame is worldwide the leading B2B event for the erotic industry, attracting over 200 national and international exhibitors in its latest instalment.
 The international trade convention has a focus on products and services from the erotic market and the lifestyle segment, including adult toys and erotic accessories, but also lingerie and other products that only have little to do with the hardcore industry.

 Since 2010, eroFame has also been the platform for the presentation of the annual EROTIX AWARDs.

 History

 eroFame took place for the first time at the Metropolishalle of Filmpark Babelsberg in Potsdam near Berlin, in October 2010.
 Due to the increasing number of exhibitors and the growing interest among trade members, the b2b trade convention moved to the current location in the Lower-Saxon capital of Hannover the following year.
 Since 2011, eroFame has been taking place on the Expo fairgrounds in Hanover, the world's largest fairground.
+In 2025, eroFame will move from Hanover to Amsterdam, taking place at RAI Amsterdam.